Why employers must tackle the hidden challenge of cancer-induced menopause

 Each year, menopause costs the UK economy an estimated £1.5bn from lost productivity to women leaving work altogether.
 The reality behind this figure is stark: around 60,000 women are out of work as a direct result of unmanaged symptoms.
 Despite this, workplace support remains patchy.

-A recent Unite survey found that more than four in five women said their employer provided no help at all, while the Fawcett Society has shown that one in 10 women leave their job due to unmanaged menopause symptoms.
+A recent Menopause and Cancer survey found that more than four in five women said their employer provided no help at all, while the Fawcett Society has shown that one in 10 women leave their job due to unmanaged menopause symptoms.

 For women affected by cancer, the challenge is even greater.
 Life-saving therapies such as chemotherapy, radiotherapy, surgery and hormone treatments can trigger sudden and permanent menopause, often with no warning.
-Research shows this impacts up to 40% of women under 40 and 90% of women over 40.
+According to Menopause and Cancer, treatment-induced menopause impacts up to 40% of women under 40 and 90% of women over 40.
 Yet awareness and support remain critically low.

 Almost a third of patients are unaware treatment could cause menopause, while three in four say they received little or no information.
-In one survey of over 1,200 women, more than 90% were given no plan to manage menopause-related changes, and three quarters said their menopause symptoms were harder to manage than the cancer treatment itself.
+In one survey of over 1,200 women conducted by Menopause and Cancer, more than 90% were given no plan to manage menopause-related changes, and three quarters said their menopause symptoms were harder to manage than the cancer treatment itself.

 Symptoms such as hot flushes, sleep disruption, fatigue and cognitive change can have a devastating impact on daily life.
 Without support, women risk poorer health, difficulty adhering to treatment, and premature exit from the workforce.
 This is not only a personal health issue, but a workplace and economic one.